jrroosevelt/VS2PCG/VS2PCG_glossary.md

 * If a Machine stops being an Equipment for any reason, it also is no longer a Machine.

+---

+Q: When a Machine or Terrain is attacked, is it considered a "Defender" or is that term reserved solely for characters?

+For example, if Elektra SC KO's a back-row machine, does that count for triggering her Paid Assassin keyword power?
+[When Elektra KOs an enemy back row defender, draw a card.]

+A: Machines and Terrains are not considered defenders.

 # Main Character Required
 When a card says that it requires a Main Character with a particular team affiliation, you can't put that card in your deck unless your starting Main Character has that team affiliation.